dspasibenko/sencode/README.md

 The rule is not 100% true, but in the majority of the cases it helps to establish the roles.
 For example, in a google doc people can raise questions in the form of comments.
 The comments can be resolved after some discussion.
 The rule says - the person who raises the comment has to resolve the conversation (literally click the button “resolve the conversation”).

+### §30.1 A code change responsibility.
+The author of the change is responsible for the change and its delivery.

+For example, the code reviewers are responsible for review the change and its approval, but the author is responsible to submit and bring the changes into the main code base.
+In other words, nobody else, but the author of the change is responsible for the change merge.
 Another example could be a ticket submitted to fix a defect in the ticket control system (JIRA for example).
 The rule says - the person who submits the ticket should accept the ticket resolution and close it.